Mozambique’s legal system is based on civil law.

-Finally, the royalties’ internal withholding tax rate is also 20%.
+Finally, the withholding tax rate for internal royalties is also 20%.
 The withholding tax rates on dividends, interest and royalties can be reduced if the investor resides in a treaty country, varying between zero and 15%.

-There is no express overarching concept of "taxable person" for VAT purposes in Mozambique, but it can be said that the typical taxable person is the one who carries on, in a habitual and independent manner, a business activity, be it commercial, industrial or agricultural.
+There is no express overarching concept of "taxable person" for VAT purposes in Mozambique, but the typical taxable person is the one who carries on a business activity in a habitual and independent manner, be it commercial, industrial or agricultural.

-Nevertheless, there are many other situations where a person or company that does not fit in the aforesaid definition is, nonetheless, liable to VAT:
+However, there are many other situations where a person or company that does not fit within this definition is still liable to VAT, as follows:

-The VAT tax base is the value of the supply irrespective of its nature.
-There are a number of specific rules for certain types of transactions – for example, gratuitous transfers, auctions, supplies by public entities, fuels and electricity supply.
+The VAT tax base is the value of the supply, regardless of its nature.
+There are a number of specific rules for certain types of transactions – eg, gratuitous transfers, auctions, supplies by public entities, fuels and electricity supply.

 There is a single VAT rate of 17%.

 The Mozambican VAT regime establishes certain exemptions, which may be full ("zero-rate") or partial.
-Full exemptions allow the economic agent to recover in full the VAT on goods and services already acquired, while they exempt from VAT goods sold or services provided by that economic agent.
-This group includes exports of goods and services related therewith, the import and sale of ships and aircraft for use in international trade, and other services related to transportation and distribution.
-The law also provides for the possibility of an economic agent setting up a storage depot, allowing him or her to store and handle goods under the full-exemption mechanism.
+Full exemptions allow the economic agent to recover the VAT on goods and services already acquired in full, while goods sold or services provided by that economic agent are made exempt from VAT.
+This group includes exports of goods and services related thereto, the import and sale of ships and aircraft for use in international trade, and other services related to transportation and distribution.
+The law also provides for the possibility of an economic agent setting up a storage depot, allowing them to store and handle goods under the full-exemption mechanism.

 VAT taxable persons should deliver, on a monthly basis, a VAT periodic return with reference to the transactions concluded during the preceding month and proceed to the respective payment of the amount of tax due.

 SD is payable on any act, document or operation set out in the Schedule to the Stamp Duty Code.
-The list of operations subject to stamp duty includes the following:
+Operations subject to stamp duty include the following:

-Sisa levies the consideration paid for any transfers of a full property right or a limited right such as a usufruct or a similar right and includes other operations that do not consist, from a legal point of view, of transfers of rights, but that are economically equivalent, for example: (i) long-term leases with a clause of mandatory transfer of the leased property on the final payment of the lease agreement; and (ii) leases or subleases of urban buildings with a term longer than 20 years.
+Sisa levies the consideration paid for any transfers of a full property right or a limited right such as a usufruct or a similar right and includes other operations that do not consist, from a legal point of view, of transfers of rights, but that are economically equivalent, such as:

 The applicable rate is 2% for resident or non-resident persons or entities and 10% for persons or entities domiciled in territories with a clearly more favourable tax regime.
 The taxable value is the higher of the declared value or the registered value for tax purposes.
 However, if the value for tax purposes is distorted when compared with the market value, the latter will prevail.

-According to Law No 3/93, of 24 June 1993 (Lei dos Investimentos), tax incentives may be granted to investment or development projects in specific areas, by means of candidatures lodged through application to the effect submitted to the APIEX.
+According to Law No 3/93, of 24 June 1993 (Lei dos Investimentos), tax incentives may be granted to investment or development projects in specific areas, by means of candidatures lodged through application to APIEX.

 These tax incentives are granted to investments in the following sectors/locations:

-Additionally, the Mozambican Tax Benefits Law also establishes several tax benefits – such as (i) tax credit for investment, (ii) increase of deductible costs and (iii) technology tax benefit – that are appealing for investors
+The Mozambican Tax Benefits Law also establishes several tax benefits that are appealing for investors, such as tax credit for investment, an increase of deductible costs and technology tax benefits.

 Tax consolidation is not available in Mozambique.